dylanhood/ThreeJS-WebGL-Stuff/README.md

 Attempting to develop skills geared towards building my personal portfolio website and, possibly, other Three.JS/WebGL projects

 Basically, I'm trying to hop on that sexy 3D programming train. 🚂🚂🚄🚄🚅🚅
+<br></br>
+<b> Note: Links to an example website to show the renders may start to appear after the third render.
+Also, if you see spaghetti code (which might be for most and/or all of the renders) just ignore it. </b>

 <img align="center" alt="Coding" width="800" src="https://i.giphy.com/media/k6VW5GNEiAdGa31jPz/giphy.gif">